 Move Well Eat Well is a Tasmanian Government initiative that supports the healthy development of children and young people by promoting physical activity and healthy eating as a normal part of every day.
 Schools are encouraged to become accredited by meeting criteria in six areas, aiming for a whole school approach to eating well and being physically active.

-This website http://www.movewelleatwell.tas.gov.au/ provides resources for primary schools, secondary schools, early childhood services, families and health and community workers.
+The Move Well Eat Well website provides resources for primary schools, secondary schools, early childhood services, families and health and community workers.

 Tasmanian School Canteen Association

 The Tasmanian School Canteen Association promotes, facilitates and supports schools to provide nutritious and healthy food services in school canteens.

 All Tasmanian Government schools who offer a food service to students are expected to be registered and working towards accreditation by 2020.